What happens before the loop? → From problem to finished plan in 4 steps

 Three phases so far.
 Fourth already in testing.

-Phase 1 · May 2025
+Phase 1 · 14 July 2025

 Geoffrey Huntley

 Invented the technique and gave it its name, after Ralph Wiggum from The Simpsons.
 His own description: "crude but effective looping technique".
 One that doesn't let a coding agent stop until the task is actually done.
+In January 2026 he followed up with "everything is a ralph loop".

 Phase 2 · 2026